mdscheuerell/personal-website/content/teaching/_index.md

   layout: single-series
   sidebar:
     author:
-    description: "These are courses I have taught or currently teach at UW."
+    description: "These are courses that I have taught or currently teach at the University of Washington."
     show_author_byline: false
     show_post_date: false
     show_sidebar_adunit: false